Glenn Close: Early life and background

 Glenn Close was born on March 19, 1947, in Greenwich, Connecticut, to socialite Elizabeth Mary Hester "Bettine" (née Moore) and William Taliaferro Close, a doctor who operated a clinic in the Belgian Congo and served as a personal physician to Congolese dictator Mobutu Sese Seko.
 She has two sisters, Tina and Jessie, and two brothers, Alexander (nicknamed Sandy) and Tambu Misoki, whom Close's parents adopted while living in Congo.
+Despite claims stating her birth name is "Glenda Veronica Close", Close has confirmed that her birth name is "Glenn Close".

 During her childhood, Close lived with her parents in a stone cottage on her maternal grandfather's estate in Greenwich.
 She began honing her acting abilities in her early years, "I have no doubt that the days I spent running free in the evocative Connecticut countryside with an unfettered imagination, playing whatever character our games demanded, is one of the reasons that acting has always seemed so natural to me."
 Although Close has an affluent background, she has stated that her family chose not to participate in WASP society.
 She would also avoid mentioning her birthplace, the wealthy town Greenwich, whenever asked because she did not want people to think she was a "dilettante who didn't have to work."

 When Close was seven years old, her parents joined the Moral Re-Armament (MRA), a movement in which her family was involved for 15 years.
 During this period, Close's family lived in communal centers.
 She has described MRA as a "cult" that dictated every aspect of her life, from the clothes that had to be worn to what she was allowed to say.
 Close also spent time in Switzerland when studying at St. George's School, and attended Rosemary Hall (now Choate Rosemary Hall), graduating in 1965.
 She traveled for several years in the mid-to-late 1960s with the nonprofit encouragement singing group Up With People.
 During her time in Up With People, Close organized a small singing group called the Green Glenn Singers, consisting of herself, Kathe Green, Jennie Dorn, and Vee Entwistle.
 The group's stated mission was "to write and sing songs which would give people a purpose and inspire them to live the way they were meant to live".